 When the ganache has hardened, cut through it with the help of a knife to form uniform sized squares of the desired size.
 Pick each square and roll it quickly between your palms and toss them in a bowl of sifted cocoa powder.
 If you find the ganache is melting fast as you roll the truffles , transfer it back to the fridge and let it rest for 20 minutes.
 Coat them evenly with cocoa powder

 As you can see ( refer above picture of imperfections) you can definitely do a much better job of making perfectly round tuffles as I was too lazy to bother refrigerating them as they melted while rolling.
 In fact if you are like me (impatient and lazy!) dont even bother rolling them.
 Just pick a ganache sqaure and pop it in your mouth.
 It tastes equally good if not better.

 Since I used a mix of very dark chocolate and Bournville the resulting ganache was tipping slightly towards the bitter side of the chocolate spectrum.
-I was perfectly comfortable with the taste but my husband found it to be bitter.
 The saving grace in this case was the bitter cocoa powder coating the truffles because it tricks the tongue into believing that the chocolate underneath is sweeter than it actually is.
 If you do not like chocolate with high cocoa content you can always use low cocoa content dark chocolate or even milk chocolate as well..
 Better still, if you can lay your hands on Callebaut (53 % cocoa content), you will find the truffles to be perfect: not bitter and not too sweet either: